Miracle (Nonpoint album)

-Miracle is the sixth studio album by American rock band Nonpoint.
+Miracle is the seventh studio album by American nu metal band Nonpoint, released on May 4, 2010.
+It was released in Europe on June 14 via Powerage Records.

 The album's title track serves as its first single.
 This is the only Nonpoint album to feature guitarist Zach Broderick, who joined the band in late 2008 following the departure of original member Andrew Goldman, and the last to feature founding bassist Ken MacMillan.
-The album was recorded in Racine, WI and was produced by Mudvayne singer Chad Gray and guitarist Greg Tribbett.
+The album was recorded in Racine, Wisconsin and was produced by Mudvayne members Chad Gray and Greg Tribbett.

 The album debuted No. 59 on the Billboard 200 chart.
-Miracle is the second highest debut of the band's career.
+It is the second highest debut of the band's career.
 It also landed at No. 5 on the Rock Albums chart in its first week of release.

-It was announced in February 2010, that the album was to be released on April 27, 2010; however, it was delayed and was announced on March 10, that the release date would be on May 4, 2010.
+It was announced in February 2010 that the album was to be released on April 27, 2010; however, it was delayed and was announced on March 10, that the release date would be on May 4, 2010.

-The album was released in Europe on June 14 via Powerage Records.